oerc-music/meld-cli-tools/notes/20190208-solid-server-install-run.md

 Click on "Register".
 Fill in details, click "register".

+(NOTE: if you don't see a "register" button, it is possible that this is because you have `"webid": false,` in the `config.json` file.
+Try setting it to `"webid": true,` to perform the initial userregistration.
+Later, you may need to change it back in order to have read/write access to the LDP containers.)

 "Public homepage" is displayed.

 Click on "WebID" link.
 Page with name is displayed, but none of the data entered at registration.
 Tried "back" button, but nothing happens.